 Even if you have some ideas about where, when and what you would like to study abroad, we strongly encourage you to meet with the peer advisors in the Study Abroad Office for an overview of study abroad options and some initial considerations.
 Peer advisors have all studied abroad for at least one semester and are a great resource for questions about what it’s like to study abroad.

 None of these dates listed work?
-Peer advisors are available to chat at other times.
+Click here to watch the Session online.
+Peer advisors are also available to chat at other times.
 Call the Office of Study Abroad at 651.962.6450, or stop by between 8:00 a.m.- 4:30 p.m.
 Monday – Friday, for information.

 Second: Complete an Advising Profile

 If you are interested in applying for a program through one of our approved program organizations for a semester, summer or academic year, start here by thinking about some advising questions.
 The Advising Questionnaire asks about your interests, as well as topics you wish to discuss, to help make the most of your meeting with an advisor.